 - 5. On the Welcome screen, click Next. - 6.
 If this is the first installation of Oracle products on this system, then Oracle Universal Installer displays the Specify Inventory Directory and Credentials screen.
-Specify the following information, and then click Next: - Enter the full path of the inventory directory:
+Specify the following information, and then click Next: - Enter the full path of the inventory directory

-Verify that the path is similar to the following, where oracle_base is the value you specified for the ORACLE BASE environment variable:
+Verify that the path is similar to the following, where oracle_base is the full path of the Oracle base directory:

+'''

 oracle_base/oraInventory

+'''

-Specify operating system group name:
+Specify operating system group name

-Verify that the group specified is the Oracle Inventory group: oinstall
+Verify that the group specified is the Oracle Inventory group, oinstall.